-This time of year, colds and flu are almost inevitable, no matter how much you wrap up warm and try to stay away from germ carriers!
+At this time of year, colds and flu are almost inevitable, no matter how much you wrap up warm and try to stay away from germs.

 A trip to your GP doesn’t always guarantee solutions either.